aldo-gutierrez/bitmasksorter/README.md

 ### How it works:

 Is similar to the traditional Radix Sorter but instead of using a 10 Base it uses a 2 Base.
-As is binary the Count Sort is a little different.
+As is binary the Count Sort is a different implementation but similar in intention.
 Also, it doesn't need to sort by all bits just by the bits that are in the bit mask.

 If you test the traditional stackoverflow, baeldung, hackerearth or any other site, you will see a radix sort that is 10Base and that normally is slower than TimSort (JavaSort)

-On the last week of february i hear about the project called Ska Sort, that is a radix sort implementation that works on any type of data but it works at byte level.
-The difference with this implementation is that we use a bitmask and do the radix sort only with those bits but not with all bytes.
+On the last week of february 2022 i hear about the project called Ska Sort, that is a radix sort implementation that works on any type of data but it works at byte level.
+I still need to compare with a java version of Ska Sort.
+Using some of the ideas of Ska Sort (not all) and many forums a RadixByteSorterInt sorter has been developed to.
+The difference between RadixByteSorterInt and RadixBitSorterInt is that the later use only the bits in the bitmask to do the sorting and not sorting with all the bytes.
+Comparing the performance of RadixBitSorterInt is faster when the range of the numbers is 30-32 bits but similar to RadixByteSorter otherwise.

 Optimizations: